 In the case when for a selected plot scale 1 minute or more will fit into 1 pixel of the screen, then the average values (5) of the register and the zone (4) of the range of values for estimating the distribution of the minimum and maximum peaks will be displayed on the graph.
 This averaging is drawn using cached data from the database, corresponding to the current scale of the view (in the database, averaging is stored for 1, 2, 5, 15 and 60 minutes).
 This method allows you to optimize the work with graphs when viewing large amounts of data on a different scale, while maintaining the speed of work.

 When the current view time scale matches log speed of the parameter, the (6) solid lined is drawn so that there is either exact value, or its average / min / max are very close to each other.

 By log it is considered all the data, that accumulates on the device, such as: events log, event's registers log, meter's log, register's graph log, register's log and so on.

 The log depth can be adjusted in the Setup / Settings menu:

 Theoretically, the volume of the archive is limited only by the size of the flash card.
-In practice, when the archive size is increased by more than 300MB, the 'response time' in the interface when working with WebHMI can increase and affect the comfort of the user's work.
 It should be said that storing large amounts of data is not the target application of the device, although it allows it to do so.
-These graphs should be used during the research stage of the monitoring object, keep the archive for analysis of certain situations (which after use can be deleted), etc. For long-term storage of a large amount of monitoring data, it is recommended to use a special server - fetching log data via the API or the Level2 cloud server option.
+For the big amount of monitoring data, it is recommended to take care of data redundancy and use a special server which fetches log data via the API to the DB or the Level2 cloud server option.